University Catalog 2024-2025

 PHYS 3010 Theoretical Physics (3)

 An introduction to the methods of theoretical physics emphasizing modern mathematical techniques, numerical methods using computers, and computer algebra.
-Prerequisites: PHYS 2350 and 11 credits of mathematics, or approval of instructor.
+Prerequisites: 11 credits of mathematics, or approval of instructor.

 Prerequisite(s): PHYS 2350.